 Sometimes the Path You Set Out On is Not the Path You Pave

 As I look back on the last 20 years of my life and how my career has shifted, I realize that the path I have paved for myself as an entrepreneur and female business owner is even better than the one I had planned to follow.
 Today, I am a Family Facilitator who successfully runs, Family Matters, a “one stop shop” that helps you with any transition from A-Z, specializing in Seniors, Divorce and Collectors.
 While I can’t be more grateful to be where I am today, my path is full of some personal experiences that are sometimes difficult for me to discuss.
 But I know that by sharing my story, I can be more valuable to my family, my friends, and my clients.
-It’s because of these experiences that I am able to run my business and be present and compassionate to my clients.
+It’s because of these experiences that I am able to run my business, and be compassionate and present to my clients.
 For every service I offer, whether it be one of the many services we offer, Professional Organizing, Professional Moving, Estate Sales, Junk Hauling and Donation, Nanny Placement, or Family Facilitator, I have a personal story to share.

 I am Kim Falahati and This is My Story.